10 Ways to Monitor Your Health With Wearable Tech

 6. Health Monitor

-If you have to drink a lot of coffee to get through the day, you’ve probably wondered about the effect that the caffeine is having on your system.
+If you have to drink a lot of coffee to get through the day, using coffee makers.
+You’ve probably wondered about the effect that the caffeine is having on your system.
 Health monitors can help you with that.
 For example, the CheckMe Pro goes on your arm and tracks everything from your pulse rate to your oxygen saturation, so it’s a valuable tool for anyone worried about their day-to-day health readings.

 7. Fitness Tracker